Tell us how can we improve this?

 • 1 clickable scroll wheel

 2 buttons on mouse face are new.
-These were previously been consigned to expensive Razer mice like Mamba TE.
+These were previously consigned to expensive Razer mice like Mamba TE.
 Although these 2 buttons are not much usable, they are unobtrusive as well as comfortable and specifically useful for those need to alter DPI sensitivity on the fly.

 Just like its predecessors, DeathAdder Elite runs on Razer Synapse 2.0 Software which is a navigable, clean interface that lets you create profiles, program buttons and link them with the games, alter RGB lighting, calibrate mouse for diverse surfaces, tinker with all types of setting and adjust your DPI sensitivity up to 16,000.

-Its software is intuitive and easy to use, particularly for those who have used Razer products before.
-Particularly, the RGB lighting that handles yellow, purple and pink with incredible fidelity.
-Few RGB mice have problems displaying such colors, rather making them to look like dim red and blues, however each one came through clearly here.
+Its software is intuitive and easy to use, particularly for those who have used Razer products before, particularly, the RGB lighting that handles yellow, purple and pink with incredible fidelity.
+Few RGB mice have problems displaying such colors, rather making them to look like dim red and blues, however, each one came through clearly here.

 It is one of the few all-purpose mice which really deserve distinction.
 It is equally adept with StarCraft II, Overwatch, The Withcer 3, Nova Coverts Ops, Marvel Heroes and Wild Hunt.

 It is best for real time strategy gamers, and its newer version will never disappoint for StarCraftII.
 You will never face any problem assigning your warriors to control groups as well as accessing them at touch of thumb button.
 Be it you need them to target particular enemies or obliterate each thing on their way.
-Marvel Heroes, a MMO Role Playing game which also needs a same level of furious clicking, also handled perfectly.
+Marvel Heroes, a MMO Role Playing game which also needs the same level of furious clicking, also handled perfectly.
 Playing as Captain America, you will easily clear Venom and a host of Symbiotes out of the police station, and this mouse will help you find every target without any delay.

 The Witcher 3 and Overwatch were equally fine experiences, be it I needed to plant myself as Bastion in former or in defensive spot or guide Geralt through dark dungeon on perilous quest in the latter.
 DeathAdder Elite is a versatile mouse, you can use bunch of extra buttons or none, it is perfectly comfortable, and it exhibits same strengths for single player and competitive adventures.